-The ultimate tool to help prevent accidental activation of your SOS beacon!Designed by SOSlock, Ships from Canada
+The ultimate tool to help prevent accidental activation of your SOS beacon!Designed by SOSlock in Canada

 Protect your inReach or Spot beacon from accidental activation!